 Try bringing your pelvis to your hand rather than your hand to your pelvis to discover more intense and pleasurable orgasms.

 Once guys have found your go-to stroke, they tend to stick with it through thick and thin.

-This can leave them unprepared for the unpredictable sensations a partner's stimulation may produce.
+This can leave them unprepared for the unpredictable sensations a partner's stimulation may produce during sex.

 Try twisting, pulling, three fingers, anything you can think of to alter the way you stroke yourself.

 You really sell yourself short by focusing just on the head of the penis.